 Ecofriendly recycling of lithium-ion batteries

 Duesenfeld uses a patented method that combines mechanical, thermodynamic and hydrometallurgical processes.
 This method delivers exceptional material recovery rates despite needing very little energy input.
-This is only possible because it does not use techniques which are commonly used in battery recycling like smelting, pyrolysis or heating.
+This is only possible because it does not use smelting, which is the technique commonly used in battery recycling.

 Duesenfeld operates its own process that recycles not only the usual metals, but also graphite, electrolyte and lithium.
 Material recycling means that instead of being consigned to use in roadworks and other construction, all metals have high recovery rates and can enjoy a second life in the form of high-quality secondary raw materials, even making the grade for use in batteries.
 Producing secondary raw materials using the Duesenfeld recycling process saves 8.1 tonnes of CO2 per tonne of recycled batteries relative to primary extraction of raw materials1)2).
 Compared with conventional smelting processes, the Duesenfeld method saves 4.8 tonnes of CO2 per tonne of recycled batteries1)3).